Welcome to Consumer Reports Advocacy

 • Third party domains contacted by the product are named in the privacy policy.

-• The company clearly discloses whether it shares information with government or legal authorities.
+• The company clearly discloses whether it shares information with government or legal authorities and in what situations.

 • Data sharing and use of third parties are reasonably scoped.